A curly Case Study with Wellster Healthtech Group

 The approach: starting where most companies don't dare to look

-Wellster came to curly with an unusually sharp first brief: don't talk to our happy customers.
-Talk to the ones who left.
+Wellster came to curly with an unusually sharp first brief: don't just talk to the patients for whom everything went smoothly.
+Talk to the ones who didn't start treatment, or didn't continue it — to understand the barriers to care.

-They commissioned two churn studies, one at each end of the customer journey:
+They commissioned two studies, one at each end of the patient journey:

-GoLighter — post-treatment churn: customers who started GLP-1 therapy, saw results, and then cancelled their subscription.
+• GoLighter: patients who started GLP-1 therapy, saw results, and then discontinued treatment.
 Why?

-This is, methodologically, the hard mode of customer research.
-Churned customers are difficult to reach by definition — they've already chosen to disengage with the brand.
+This is, methodologically, the hard mode of primary research.
+These patients are difficult to reach by definition — they've already chosen to step away.
 Sample sizes are smaller, fieldwork takes longer, and the conversation requires more care.
 Most companies avoid these studies entirely and settle for talking to the people who already love them.
 Wellster went straight at the uncomfortable question, twice.

 The output: depth and rigor, on the same dataset